Hameedullah-Asadi3300/Hameedullah-Asadi3300/README.md

 1: This app is developed using react library and pure JavaScript code

-2: This app includes pure CSS code with .module.css styling method.
+2: This app includes pure CSS code with .module.css styling method

-3: No bootstrap is used in.
+3: No bootstrap is used in

-4: This is a function based component app, not class based component.
+4: This is a function based component app, not class based component

 Go to the repo of the app: https://github.com/Hameedullah-Asadi3300/to-do-app.git